 Public hospitals tend to provide a similar quality of care to private hospitals in the UAE, but private hospitals are popular with expats because they generally have private rooms and shorter waiting times.
 Emiratis (UAE nationals) receive treatment at public hospitals for free – and care provided for expats is much cheaper than at private hospitals.

-Public hospitals and popular doctors and OBs can have very lengthy wait times, meaning you may have to book your delivery early on in your pregnancy if you want to be treated by a particular doctor or OB.
+Public hospitals and popular doctors and Obstetricians (OBs) can have very lengthy wait times, meaning you may have to book your delivery early on in your pregnancy if you want to be treated by a particular doctor or OB.

 If you’re an AXA - Global Healthcare customer and need help finding a provider in your area, our online search tool can help.
 You can search the for an AXA Select medical provider in your area, where we can settle bills directly.